 A reformed National Housing Finance Policy supports the Housing Act of 1949’s goals, and will reduce the probability of another Great Recession caused by a lack of effective financial systems for the housing sector of the economy.

-While some steps have been taken to address weaknesses in the framework for mortgage and broader financial transactions, no meaningful progress has occurred in implementing comprehensive reforms to the housing finance system to ensure that housing credit is available and affordable in the future and is delivered though a competitive, efficient, sound, safe and stable system.
+While some steps have been taken to address weaknesses in the mortgage market, there has been no meaningful progress in implementing comprehensive reforms to the housing finance system to ensure that housing credit is available and affordable and is delivered through a sound and competitive system.

 Why It Matters